Jaypwee/CS1122/README.md

+# CS1122

-# CS1122 repository created by Jason (Sung Wook) Park
+A repository creared by Jason (Sung Wook) Park for CS1122 stuff